Ruaneri-Portela/Romanization-For-Amazon-Music/README.md

-# Romanization for amazon music
+# Romanization for Amazon Music 🎵
 # 🇺

 Chrome Plugin to add version transliterate (in lantin) in japanese music with letter on Amazon Music web player